 Glasgow Central opened in 1879 and was extended further between 1901 and 1906.
-The station was then regenerated in 2003.
+A regeneration in 2003 ensured most period details were retained.

-The entrance has ornate ironwork, and seven pillars support a glazed porte-cochere arcade.
+The entrance has ornate ironwork, and seven pillars support a glazed roof above the arcade.
 Internally, modern elements fuse with more traditional station architecture.

-Interesting features in the station include an old station house, wooden retail units, and industrial, underground tunnels, arches and corridors.
+Interesting features include an old station house, wooden retail units, subways, platforms and underground tunnels, arches and corridors.
 The offices and conference rooms provide a high level view of the concourse.

 Previous projects include: Wild Rose (Tom Harper, 2019).